-Taking advantage of the possibilities offered by this technique and others that are more common in his work, such as resin or paper, the artist manages to sculpt different and unexpected forms of the human figure loaded with broad conceptual meanings.
-Often distorts, deconstructs, or encloses forms to reveal an emotional or physical situation, or to tell a story.
+Taking advantage of the possibilities offered by this technique and others more common in his work, such as resin or paper, the artist manages to sculpt different and unexpected forms of the human figure loaded with broad conceptual meanings.
+Often distorts, deconstructs, or encloses shapes to reveal an emotional or physical situation, or to tell a story.

-Beyond the virtuosity and dynamism of the forms and compositions that build the universe of figures that the exhibition hosts, there is the dialogue that can be established between each one of them and with the viewer, which combined with its poetic approach informs at the same time of the aesthetic and the conceptual.
-Concepts such as the beginning, friendship, family, mutual support, community, loneliness, exodus, work, etc. they meet together with others of greater complexity to highlight the concerns that underlie the artist's mind and present a rich landscape of figures with multiple significant contents.
+Beyond the virtuosity and dynamism of the forms and compositions that make up the universe of figures that the exhibition welcomes, there is the dialogue that can be established between each one of them and with the viewer, which combined with its poetic approach informs at the same time of the aesthetic and the conceptual.
+Concepts such as the beginning, friendship, family, mutual support, collectivity, loneliness, exodus, work, etc. they meet together with others of greater complexity to show the concerns that underlie the artist's mind and present a rich landscape of figures with multiple significant contents.